tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

-# What do the images represent?
+# Chapter 3: What the Images Represent

 [Don't go too deep - for details refer them to the How-to.]
 [It's ok to expand on ideas hinted at in the Prologue, because some